My AC System Is Leaking Fluid—What Is This From?

-When you notice water where it shouldn’t be, anywhere in your home, your first instinct may be to call for plumbing system repairs—but the problem may actually be an air conditioner leak.
 AC systems can leak water, but not from any part of your plumbing system.
-Rather, it's from condensation that has built up within the system and might, if drainage is not properly set up, find a way to spill over and into your home.
+Rather, it's from condensation that has built up within the system and may spread out if drainage isn't properly established.

 This is a normal part of the air conditioner operation.
-So naturally, cooling systems are designed to get rid of the condensation that could otherwise leak into the home.
-A drip tray sits below the coils, and it is set at an angle with a drainage hole at the bottom.
-The hole leads to a pipe that should allow water to drain outside of your home.
+A drip tray sits below the coils to catch the condensation, and it is set at an angle with a drainage hole at the bottom.
+The hole leads to a pipe that allows water to drain outside of your home.

-- The drip tray is damaged or knocked out of alignment.
+- The drip tray is damaged or out of alignment.

 - High humidity and frequent use mean you need a condensate pump to get rid of the excess.

-- Ice is forming along with the evaporator coil and thawing too quickly, a problem that also has a number of possible sources (including a clogged filter).
+- Ice is forming on the evaporator coil and thawing too quickly.

 There are two types of leaks: refrigerant leaks and condensation leaks.